stanislawbartkowski/docker-db2/README.md

 # docker-db2

 This project allows to Dockerize IBM DB2 database.
-The image will contains DB2 installation and a single instance ready to accept connections.
+The image will contain DB2 installation and a single instance ready to accept connections.

-# Preparation and prerequisities
+# Preparation and prerequisites

 ## Clone git project
 > git clone https://github.com/stanislawbartkowski/docker-db2.git<br>